 Many types of citrus trees can be grown indoors in the North.
 The best way to grow citrus in the North is to keep the pot outside in the summer and bring it in when the temperature goes below 50° F. It can winter in a heated greenhouse or in a sunny window.
-In pots, trees grow only 3 to 5 feet tall and make wonderful evergreen edible ornamentals.
+In pots, trees can be maintained at under 6 feet tall and make productive evergreen edible ornamentals.

 Origin: China.
 Brought to India and then the Middle East and Europe before the time of Christ.
 Brought by Columbus to the Americas.